ivanreese/DOOM/README.md

 #### Reading

-Call `DOOM` with an element and the name of a DOM property, HTML attribute, or inline style.
+Call `DOOM` with an element and the name of a DOM property, HTML/SVG attribute, or inline style.

 ```coffee
 console.log DOOM elm, "value" # property